 “Seeing how the Gambian lifestyle is totally different makes you realise you take things at home for granted.
 Going to a school in Gambia and how they make the most of what they have and how smart and clever they are.
 I had so much more that I didn’t take advantage of.
 Knowing that just a little of what we have could so easily enrich their lives.
 I would love to go back.”

-Throughout all three levels of his DofE he has been a volunteer football coach in Hackney, helping to provide positive activities to keep younger boys out of trouble.
+Throughout both levels of his DofE he has been a volunteer football coach in Hackney, helping to provide positive activities to keep younger boys out of trouble.
 He says “The feeling of Volunteering is indescribable and cannot be bought – everyone should do it.”

 “The DofE changed my life.
 Being a young boy in Hackney, I had drive but it wasn’t complete.
 Now it’s clearer.
 I am waiting for the experience to Gambia to be topped, and for me to do something and make a difference.”